noslav/dimple_project/README.md

 3. A summary at the end was added which summarized the findings.
 4. A new plot which explored the class chances of survival was added.
-5. Plot on Men Vs Women changed to reflect first a overall demographic followed by survival with a passenger percentage
+5. Plot on Men Vs Women changed to reflect first a overall demographic followed by survival with a passenger percentage.
-6. Plot on High Vs Low class changed to reflect first an overall representation of class from total then a passenger percentage that survived from this.
+6. Plot on High Vs Low class changed to reflect first an overall representation of class from total then a survival percentage that survived from this given class.